eliasuran/mpuVim/README.md

 ### Remaps

+* mpuVim uses which-key.nvim to help you remember keymaps.
+* Pressing any key will bring up a popup of possible commands following that key.
-All remaps can be found in the _lua/config/remaps.lua_ file.
+* All remaps can be found in the _lua/config/remaps.lua_ file.

-Adding, removing or editing key mappings in this file will automatically apply it to Neovim.
+* Adding, removing or editing key mappings in this file will automatically apply it to Neovim.

 ### Settings

-All settings can be found in _lua/config/options.lua_.
+* All settings can be found in _lua/config/options.lua_.

-Like with key mappings, adding, removing or changing settings in this file will apply them to all of Neovim automatically.
+* Like with key mappings, adding, removing or changing settings in this file will apply them to all of Neovim automatically.

 ## Extra